 Panasonic G9 versus Sony RX100 V

 The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
 The G9 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (G9) and an one-inch sensor.
+The cameras are based on a Four Thirds (G9) and an one-inch (RX100 V) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic G9 and the Sony RX100 V are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).